 The one below is a popular best-seller on Amazon:

-- This product has been tested for sure.
+- This product has been tested.
 Its active ingredients can enter the nail bed to help you, which can help to solve the root problem.

-- Classic Formulation - This product is made of classic formula which has over 30-year history.
+- Classic Formulation - This product is made of classic formula with over 30-year history.
 It is carefully made of plant extracts and enjoys great recognition among our customers.

-- Easy to Use - You just need to soak the nail with warm water to soften it, use a nail file to repair the nail, then use the brush applicator to pick up the right amount of liquid to apply to the nail and surrounding skin to easily.
+- Easy to Use - You just soak the nail with warm water to soften it, use a nail file to repair the nail, then use the brush applicator to pick up the right amount of liquid to apply to the nail easily.

 While a less-common symptom, a fungal infection can end with the nail loosening, and finally falling off.